libp2p/js-libp2p/doc/LIMITS.md

   connectionManager: {
     /**
      * If the node transfers more than this amount of data in bytes/second
-     * low value connections may be closed
+     * connections to untagged peers or those not in the allow list may be
+     * closed.
+     *
+     * This field is optional, the default value is shown.
+     *
+     * It is bytes per second.
      */
     maxData: 1024 * 1024,

     /**
      * If the node sends more than this amount of data in bytes/second
-     * low value connections may be closed
+     * connections to untagged peers or those not in the allow list may be
+     * closed.
+     *
+     * This field is optional, the default value is shown *
+     * It is bytes per second.
      */
     maxSentData: 1024 * 1024

     /**
      * If the node receives more than this amount of data in bytes/second
-     * low value connections may be closed
+     * connections to untagged peers or those not in the allow list may be
+     * closed.
+     *
+     * This field is optional, the default value is shown.
+     *
+     * It is bytes per second.
      */
     maxReceivedData: 1024 * 1024,

     /**
-     * If the event loop takes longer than this many ms to run,  low value
+     * If the event loop takes longer than this many ms to run, connections
-     * connections may be closed
+     * to untagged peers or those not in the allow list may be closed.
+     *
+     * This field is optional, the default value is shown.
+     *
+     * It is milliseconds.
      */
     maxEventLoopDelay: 1000
   }